k2view-academy/K2View-Academy/articles/TDM/tdm_configuration/03_tdm_fabric_credentials.md

 ### Add Fabric Roles on each User's Group

 The TDM Portal application is pre-integrated with [Fabric Web Framework](/articles/30_web_framework/02_preintegrated_apps_overview.md).
-The user logins into the Fabric Web Framework and **Fabric authenticates the user**.
+The user log in to the Fabric Web Framework and **Fabric authenticates the user**.
 The TDM Portal gets the **user id** and the user's **Fabric roles** from the user's session.

 **The user groups are defined in the organization's SP and must be defined in advance in Fabric as [Fabric roles](/articles/17_fabric_credentials/02_fabric_credentials_commands.md#create-role)**.
 Each Fabric role must get **ALL_WS** permission to enable the role's users to open and view the TDM windows.

 Assuming a **one-to-one relation between a user group and a Fabric role**.

-Of course each Fabric role can get different set of permissions.
+Of course each Fabric role can get a different set of permissions.
 For example, a tester role should not have access to the API that creates or edits TDM [Business Entities (BEs)](/articles/TDM/tdm_overview/03_business_entity_overview.md), since only TDM admin users can create or edit Business Entities.